shri11081999/shri11081999/README.md

 # 💫 Hi, I'm Shriniket! :

-    - 🔭 Currently working on **AI-powered solutions** in healthcare and finance<br>
+    - 🔭 Currently working on **AI-powered solutions** in healthcare and finance
-    - 🌱 I’m currently learning: Deep learning applications in finance and reinforcement learning strategies.<br>
+    - 🌱 I’m currently learning: Deep learning applications in finance and reinforcement learning strategies.
-    - 🤔 I’m looking for help with: Connecting with others in the AI and finance space to explore new opportunities.<br>
+    - 🤔 I’m looking for help with: Connecting with others in the AI and finance space to explore new opportunities.
     - 📫 How to reach me: dixitshriniket976@gmail.com